Many natural hair products use “greenwashing” marketing tactics to seem natural. Here’s a handy chart to help you separate the good from the bad.

 - Chemical of the Day The educational resource by Bubble & Bee Organic.
 It is written by the knowledgeable Stephanie Greenwood.
 Chemicals undergo analysis in a well-researched and readable format with sources for the information clearly cited.
 Stephanie often answers questions personally.

 For books explaining why toxic beauty is a real issue and what you can do about it, check out No More Dirty Looks and No Bull Beauty.

 With these resources, you don’t have to become a chemist overnight.
 They will help decipher the labels for you so that you can choose the products and ingredients most suitable for your needs.

-What natural hair products and natural beauty products do you use?
+What natural products do you use?

 What do you think?
 Did any items in the chart surprise you?
 Do you think we categorized anything wrongly?
 Are your favorite natural hair products listed?
 Share with us in the comments below.